lanceschi/helix-editor-for-custom-glib/README.md

 # Description

-This repository will build helix binary targeting specific GLIB library.
+This repository will build helix binary targeting specific GLIB library.By default `ubuntu:20.04` is the docker base image.

 # How to build the helix binary